nnodim/simple_shell/README.md

-Readme for the simpleduoiii delddddrfjct
+Readme for the simpleoduoiii delddddrfjct